KatyaRobinson/100-days-of-code/log.md

 - Add social media icons to the footer and header. - HTML, CSS
 - Figure out a way to email all this info to the site owner. - PHP
 -  and add an anchor link to the class description. - HTML, CSS
-- Style appointment requests in a better way.
-Sort by dates and class types.
-- Add ability to click on every request, review it and reply directly to the customer - USE PHP DYNAMIC LINKS
 - Add session to every page, so when admin is logged in, she can go to her page from any other page

 <strong>Styling</strong>